 With our app, you can track your bowel movements, monitor your eating and share results with your GP.

-- Pain and discomfort may occur in different parts of the abdomen.
+- Pain and discomfort may occur in different parts of the tummy (abdomen).
 Pain usually comes and goes.
 The length of each bout of pain can vary greatly.
-The pain often eases when you pass stools (motions or faeces) or wind.
+The pain often eases when you pass stools (faeces) or wind.
 Many people with IBS describe the pain as a spasm or colic.
 The severity of the pain can vary from mild to severe, both from person to person, and from time to time in the same person.

 - Bloating and swelling of your abdomen may develop from time to time.
 You may pass more wind than usual.